KetchuppOfficial/KetchuppOfficial/README.md

 My name is Dolgov Alexander Alexeyevich.
 I'm first year student at MIPT (Moscow Institute of Physics and Technology).

-During the first semester I completed a number of projects by [Ilya Dedinsky](https://github.com/ded32).
+During the 1st semester I completed a number of projects by [Ilya Dedinsky](https://github.com/ded32).
 Here they are in chronological order:

 - [Quadratic equation solver](https://github.com/KetchuppOfficial/Quadratic_Equations)